DarrenJiang13/gym-human-pose-estimation/rs_Cubemos_Raspi.md

                                        Depends: libgtk2.0-0:amd64 but it is not installable
                                        Depends: libdc1394-22:amd64 but it is not installable
 ```
-So, according to the tutorial, maybe only ubuntu 18.04 can work with cubemos on Raspberry Pi.
+So, according to the tutorial, maybe only ubuntu 18.04 can work with Cubemos on Raspberry Pi.
+If you want to implement Cubemos on Raspberry Pi 4B with Ubuntu 18.04, please check [rs_Cubemos_Rasp_Ubuntu18](https://github.com/DarrenJiang13/realsense-for-skeleton-tracking-linux/blob/master/rs_Cubemos_Rasp_Ubuntu18.md)